mrlordkaj/i2cdevlib-pi/README.md

 ## Installation

-Since I made an install bash script, you simply run it to install.
+Since I made an install bash script, you simply run it once for all:

-Clone our source code then install it:
 ```
 $ git clone https://github.com/mrlordkaj/i2cdevlib-pi.git